 The competence of a Professional Engineering Technician at the level required for independent practice, that is, on qualifying for registration, is generally developed in two stages.
-First, an Advanced Certificate meeting this standard provides the educational foundation enhanced by optional work-integrated learning.
+First, a Diploma in Engineering Technology meeting this standard provides the educational foundation and entry to programmes like the Diploma or Bachelor Degree.
 Second, competence must be further developed through training and experience, typically for three or more years.
 The educational foundation has an application-oriented theoretical basis of natural sciences and mathematics to underpin practically-oriented engineering science and engineering specialist knowledge.
 Conceptual knowledge is used in engineering applications and design.
-Optional work-integrated learning provides part of the required practical experience while training and experience after graduation develops contextual knowledge and the ability to solve problems in real-life situations using established methods.
+Completing a work-integrated learning component provide part of the required practical experience, and entry to an Advanced Diploma.
+Training and experience after graduation develops contextual knowledge and the ability to solve problems in real-life situations using established methods.